-- Screening should be discontinued once a person has not smoked for 15 years or develops a health problem that substantially limits life expectancy or the ability or willingness to have curative lung surgery; however, those who are no longer eligible for curative lung surgery but are eligible for radiotherapy may continue annual lung cancer screening. - If a person is program eligible and has a prior history of lung cancer, annual lung cancer screening with LDCT may resume 5 years after diagnosis of lung cancer at the discretion of the provider and client (refer to 'Special Situations' on page 5).
+- Screening should be discontinued once a person develops a health problem that substantially limits life expectancy or the ability or willingness to have curative lung surgery; however, those who are no longer eligible for curative lung surgery but are eligible for radiotherapy may continue annual lung cancer screening. - If a person is program eligible and has a prior history of lung cancer, annual lung cancer screening with LDCT may resume 5 years after diagnosis of lung cancer at the discretion of the provider and client (refer to 'Special Situations' on page 5).